 At Patrington CE Primary Academy we uphold and teach pupils about British Values which are defined as:

-The school takes opportunities to actively promote British Values through our collective worship and assemblies and whole school systems and structures such as electing and running a School Council and Sports Council.
+The school takes opportunities to actively promote British Values through our collective worship and assemblies and whole school systems and structures such as electing and running a Pupil Parliament.
 We also actively promote British values through ensuring that our curriculum planning and delivery includes real opportunities for exploring these values.
 Actively promoting British Values also means challenging extremist’ views and promoting tolerance and diversity.
-As a Church School this is also means exploring courageous advocacy.
+As a Church School this also means exploring courageous advocacy.

 At Patrington CE Primary Academy these values are reinforced regularly and in the following ways: